 Everyone is gaga for online interaction today – which is why Facebook, Yelp, Twitter, Flickr and all the other social-media tools have turned group communication into a full-blown Internet revolution.
 In the beginning, it was just person-to-person, but now people want to interact with the companies they do business with, as well.

 The big surprise: All this interactivity has turned into a boon for small- and mid-sized businesses.
 In return for creating social communities, companies are able to use the resulting interactions to find new customers, generate referrals, gather valuable customer feedback and insights, grow their marketing lists, boost sales, create goodwill and build long-term loyalty – all for (get this!) little to no money.

 Interested in learning how you can get in on the action?
-Here are 10 fast-track ideas for making your marketing more interactive (plus, next month, we’ll deliver 10 more):
+We’ve put together 10 fast-track ideas for making your marketing more interactive using social media and surveys (plus, next month, we’ll deliver 10 more).

 1. Start using the tools – While you can incorporate two-way interactivity into your Web site, your marketing emails, even your direct-mail marketing campaigns, the Internet is bursting with simple social media tools designed specifically for the task.